10 Reasons Why Cleveland Rocks

 10. Great Cinema.

-The Cleveland International Film Festival is a ten-day festival held in the spring each year that is acknowledged by Time magazine as a "must-see" and by the Academy Awards as an automatic qualifier for short films.
-This year it was from March 19 to 30 in Tower City Cinemas downtown and next year it will be from March 18 to 29.
+The Cleveland International Film Festival is a ten-day festival held in the spring each year that is acknowledged by Time magazine as a “must-see” and by the Academy Awards as an automatic qualifier for short films.
 Throughout the rest of the year, films from the festival and other independents are screened at the Cedar-Lee Theater in Cleveland Heights, where you can enjoy beer and wine with your movie!

-Cost of living is below national average, and commute times are short.
-You, as a resident, can afford to buy a house… and still go out to dinner, a concert, a show, or a game on your night off!
+Cost of living is below the national average and commute times are short.
+You, as a resident, can afford to buy a house or condo…and still go out regularly to dinner, a concert, a show, or a game!

 People from more than 115 ethnic groups call Cleveland home, speaking more than 60 languages and practicing a diverse array of faiths.
 In addition, Cleveland has a significant LGBT population and culture, spread amongst the near west suburbs and in Cleveland Heights.
 UH and Case Western Reserve University extend employee benefits to same-sex domestic partners.
 And on the west side of the city, MetroHealth Medical Center operates the Pride Clinic, one of only 12 health centers in the country devoted to serving the health needs of the lesbian, gay, bisexual, and transgender community.